feliperohde/posthtml-stylus-modules/README.md

 posthtml-stylus-modules
 =========

-A small library providing utility methods to `replace`  HTML entities
+A small library providing utility methods to `replace` HTML classes and ids

 ## Installation